payu-india/CMS-Chatbot/docs/Tokenization/collect-payments-using-a-saved-card.md

 ---
-title: Collect Payments using a Saved Card
+title: Collect Payments using a Tokenized Card
 excerpt: >-
   When your customer has an account on your shopping website, they may store their card details to use when they revisit your website (repeat payment).